What A Google First-Price Auction Means For Digital Publishers

 Header bidding will still offer some value but it will be in the context of finding a small number of reliable partners with unique demand.
 Google’s Ad Exchange will win an even greater amount of the time than they do already.

-Does that mean header bidding and yield optimization is going away?
+Does a first-price auction mean header bidding and yield optimization is going away?

 Not necessarily, but it will change dramatically.